Nutlope/pdftochat/README.md

 - [x] Add a PDF viewer
 - [ ] Migrate CSS modules to tailwind
+- [ ] Have PDF viewer and chat side by side
 - [ ] Migrate to the app router
 - [ ] Stream data back using the Vercel AI SDK
 - [ ] Add auth with Clerk (and reach out to them for free account)